Dr. Martin Luther King, Jr. Memorial Foundation, Inc.

 Workshops and Documentaries

-MLK Memorial Service on April 4th
+MLK Candlelight Vigil on April 4th

 We intend to utilize the services of peer and professional tutors to deliver the services as captioned above.
 The peer tutors will be high school students paid by the Dr. Martin Luther King, Jr., Memorial Foundation.
 The professional tutors, however, will be community volunteers.